 There is another to the like effect, "Art is men's harbour in misfortune."
 Of course the term art is used in the original sense of practical ability for particular work, skill, craft.
-Wherever I find a hungry Sea-cob, I throw him out a bait 419 The Touchstone 421 The latter part of this Colloquy hints at the fearful evil which mendicancy had become in the middle ages, and at the growing feeling that repressive measures would become necessary.
+Wherever I find a hungry Sea-cob, I throw him out a bait 419 intended is not certain; probably either a comorant or sea-gull.
+In the word sea-cob it is not easy to trace the appropriateness of the designation (cob, Anglo Saxon koppe, head or top) to a bird.
+The Touchstone 421 The latter part of this Colloquy hints at the fearful evil which mendicancy had become in the middle ages, and at the growing feeling that repressive measures would become necessary.
 The Catholic Church had taken beggars under her peculiar protection, and the faithful made a practice of lavishing thus upon them, not so much from the purer motives of charity, as from a desire to benefit their own souls.
-The recoil from this state of things was almost equally terrible; witness especially the penal legislation in England under Henry VIII., Edward VI., and Elizabeth.
-See Lecky, European Morals, ii., 960 ff.
-422
+The recoil from this state of things was almost equally terrible; witness especially the penal legislation in England under.
+Henry VIII., Edward VI., and Elizabeth.
+See Lecky, European Morals , ii., 960 ff.
+422 The Fabulous Feast 424 For the benefit of the "English reader" it may be pointed out that the names of the parties to this Colloquy are, as in several others, characteristically descriptive: Polymythus, "Story-teller;" Gelasinus, "Laugher;" Eutrapelus, "A Wit;" Astæus, (ἄστυ), corresponding to Latin urbanus, "Town-bred," lit., therefore "Clever;" Philythlus, "Nonsensical;" Philogelos, "Laughter-loving;" Euglottus, "Smooth-tongued;" Lerochares, "Delighter in trifles;" Adolesches, "Prater."

 So rather ought a Feast to be without Orders and a Pre- sident 424 An usual Proverb, that has more Truth in 't than good Latin, Novus Rex, nova lex This is good Latin as it stands, but in the original it runs "Novus Rex, novus lex:" a specimen of popular or dog Latin.
 425 Provided Regard be had to Probability and Decency τὸ πιθανὸν κὰι πρέπον, original.
 425 May I have the liberty to speak three Words?
 Eut.
-What do you like the Feast to be an unlucky one?
+What do you like the Feast to be an unlucky one?.
 This is an allusion to the Roman legal custom of holding certain days nefasti, or in a technical sense unlawful, on which there was a cessation of public business; and the praetor, or magistrate, was not allowed to pronounce the three words, Do, Dico, Addico.
 Hence the word nefastus passed into the sense of unlucky, as in the text.
 It would be better rendered, however, unlawful in this place, according to the context.
-425 Shot free 426 Story of Agesilaus 426 The Marshal of the Hall 426
+425 Shot free 426 Story of Agesilaus 426 The Marshal of the Hall The "architriclinus," in original: the word used in the New Testament for "ruler of the feast."
+The word "marshal" has represented a variety of offices in the course of its history.
+Etymologically and originally it meant a horse-boy or ostler; and in course of time, officials employed in various charges in great households were designated by this name.
+426

+• 427

-Notes.
-431 John Botzemus, the Canon of Constance An esteemed friend of Erasmus.
-427 Drink and Blow 427 Boots and Shoes 428 The Statute of Rheims 429 The Shadow of the Ass The Fishmongers' Fair and the Butchers' Time to be starved A witty circumlocution for the Lenten season.
-429 Born under a lucky Planet Lit., "under the favour of Mercury:" as above, the patron of tricksters and thieves.
-430 Tale with an Epilogue one with a Prologue Lit., "with a coronis with a proem."
+An esteemed friend of Erasmus.

+Drink and Blow 427

+Boots and Shoes 428

+The Statute of Rheims 429

+The Shadow of the Ass

+The Fishmongers' Fair and the Butchers' Time to be starved A witty circumlocution for the Lenten season.
+429

+Born under a lucky Planet 430

+Tale with an Epilogue one with a Prologue Lit., "with a coronis with a prvem."
 The coronis was the curving flourish of the pen with which transcribers finished the copy of a poem.
-The proem, a musical term, like prelude, stands of course for preface.
+The proem, a musical term, like prelude, stands of course for preface. , !

 A Surplice, the chief Vestment us'd in performing Divine Service 430